 - Detention and Parent Contact

-- *Electronic devices may be sent to vice principal’s office for the remainder of the day.
+- *Electronic devices may be sent to the vice principal’s office for the remainder of the day.

 Classroom rules are posted on the wall: